AtlasOfLivingAustralia/ala-mantine/README.md

 Then, in your dependent applications, make sure to remove any cache (`.vite`, `.next` or equivalent) and re-run.

+To publish changes to NPM, you need to have a login for https://www.npmjs.com and be added to the ALA group (Ask Matt).
+Ensure that a new version number is set in package.json and create a new GH release for it, documenting the changes.

+Run the command `npm publish` and follow the prompts to login, etc.

 ## Usage

 > See the [ALA Mantine Demo](https://github.com/AtlasOfLivingAustralia/ala-mantine-demo) application for specific implementation examples